Once again, it begins again.

 RUZ as in: RUG, BUG, HUG, MUG

-So, our most positive and precious asset in cultural relationship building, if spelled as NOWRUZ would rhyme with COWBUG.
+So our most positive and precious asset in cultural relationship building, if spelled as NOWRUZ would rhyme with COWBUG.

 So yeah, there's UNITY now.

-The Yarshater camp, since their unauthorized, uninvited, and self assigned assignment to get UNESCO to record NR as a unique Persian cultural heritage trait, somehow got onto spelling it as NOWRUZ.
+The Yarshater camp, since their unauthorized, uninvited, and self imposed assignment to get UNESCO to record NR as a unique Persian cultural heritage trait, somehow got onto spelling it as NOWRUZ.
 Claiming that the top Persian language linguists in the world all agreed on the NOWRUZ spelling as best.

 And of course, all of this is supposed to make total sense.
-Ask or question it, and you are apparently, quite the popular un-Iranian, as this new unification demand goes.
+Ask or question it, and you are apparently, quite the un-Iranian, as this new unification demand goes.

 Even though I knew it, I figured I'd have to test it.
 You can't just be right these days.
 You need a survey to suggest anything in the Iranian universe.

 So I tested the NOWRUZ spelling.
 96% said it WRONG!